misra0996/MySQL-projects-/README.md

 # ✌️WELCOME!!

-This repository contains SQL scripts, data cleaning processes, and exploratory data analysis (EDA) for structured datasets.
-The projects focuses on database design, optimization, data quality improvements, and insightful queries
+This project focuses on data cleaning and exploratory data analysis (EDA) for global layoff trends using SQL.
+The dataset includes company layoffs, affected industries, funding details, and layoff percentages over time.
+It emphasizes database design, query optimization, data quality improvements, and insightful analysis to uncover key trends in workforce reductions